developingAlex/lakedisappointment/README.md

     module.exports = router
     ```
-    remember to add require('./routes/wishlists'), to your server.use array in server.js
+    Remember to add require('./routes/wishlists'), to your `server.use` array in server.js

-1. now make a test GET method in the check.http file, but first you will have to make the post request to authenticate so you can grab a copy of the token then you can make a post request like this:
+1. Now make a test `GET` method in the check.http file, but first you will have to make the post request to authenticate so you can grab a copy of the token, *then* you can make a post request like this:
     ```
     ###